 It helps to figure out several important things.
 First, find the origins of your idea.
 Is it based on your assumptions?
 Can you find data to prove its viability?
 Second, consider symmetrically different perspectives to understand possible consequences.
 Lastly, conclude and move up from there.

-### 2. Elon Musk's First Principle Reasoning Framework
+### 3. Elon Musk's Frist Principle Reasoning Framework

-Elon Musk was one of the first to popularize reasoning from first principles.
+Elon Musk was one of the first to popularize the First Principles reasoning.
 This approach led him to discover opportunities for his new companies SpaceX and Tesla, which made him the richest person in the world in 2021.

 It was not until Elon started up SpaceX when the whole aerospace industry shifted.
 Before, every company took an approach of incremental change and improvement before his intervention.
 The existing technologies have been improved and tinkered with since the mid of the 20th century.